met4citizen/Hypergraph/README.md

 ## Simulation/Observer

-Simulation can be run in two different modes: `Space` and `Time`.
+Simulation can be run in three different modes: `Space`, `Time` or `Phase`.

-In `Space` mode the system shows the evolution of the spatial hypergraph.
+- In `Space` mode the system shows the evolution of the spatial hypergraph.
 According to the Wolfram Model, the spatial hypergraph represents a spacelike state of the universe with nodes as "atoms of space".

-In `Time` mode the system builds up the transitive reduction of the causal graph.
+- In `Time` mode the system builds up the transitive reduction of the causal graph.
 In this view nodes represent updating events and directed edges their causal relations.
 According to the Wolfram Model, the flux of causal edges through spacelike and timelike hypersurfaces is related to energy and momentum respectively.
+- In `Phase` mode hyperdimensional multiway ("branchial") coordinates are projected into 3D.
+See [Appendix A](#appendix-a): Coordinatization of a Local Multiway System by using Hyper-dimensional Vectors.
+Note: Calculating distances in hyperdimensional space is a CPU intensive task, so the simulation slows down quickly.

 Media buttons let you reset the mode, start/pause the simulation and skip to the end.
 Whenever the system has branches, the first four branches can be shown separately or in any combination.
 If `Past` is selected, the full history of the local multiway system is shown in space mode.
 By default only the leaf edges of the system are visible.

-If `Phase` is selected, hyper-dimensional branchial coordinates are projected into 3D/2D and new forces are applied to nodes based on the projected coordinates.
-Note: Multidimensional scaling is a CPU intensive task, so it can not be used while the simulation is running.
-EXPERIMENTAL, FUNCTIONALITY LIKELY TO CHANGE.
-See also [Appendix A](#appendix-a):
-Coordinatization of a Local Multiway System by using Hyper-dimensional Vectors.

 The two sliders change the visual appearance of the graph by tuning the parameters of the underlying force engine.
 Note: Changing the viewpoint